vaywick/sa-pinns-tdd/README.md

 Comparisons of the RL2Es for the $u$ and $v$ solutions of the Burgers’ equation across three cases.

+### Beam equations

+SA-PINNs-TDD using single subdomain accurately models Euler-Bernoulli and Timoshenko beam dynamics in Euler–Bernoulli-new and Timoshenko-new folders, overcoming the limitations reported in prior studies with their proposed SA-PINNs.
 # Framework

 SA-PINNs-TDD are implemented using either the TensorFlow or PyTorch frameworks.